Cape Girardeau Regional Airport

 A plate lunch special followed by a slice of from-scratch pie at the on-field Airways Restaurant.

-A plate of crawfish étouffée at The Feed Mill, followed by a haul of vacuum-sealed country ham from Country Fresh to take home.
+Crawfish étouffée at The Feed Mill, and a vacuum-sealed country ham from Country Fresh to take home.

 The oversized, handmade toasted ravioli at Lombardo's Restaurant.